-Delhi Police Head Constable AWO/TPO Syllabus 2026 has been officially released by the Staff Selection Commission on behalf of Delhi Police.
-The exam is designed for candidates seeking positions as Assistant Wireless Operators and Tele-Printer Operators in the Delhi Police Department.
-This article provides the complete subject-wise syllabus, exam pattern, and strategic preparation guidance for the CBT examination scheduled in 2026.
+The Staff Selection Commission has officially outlined the Delhi Police Head Constable AWO/TPO Syllabus 2026 on behalf of the Delhi Police.
+This examination is structured for individuals aiming to become Assistant Wireless Operators and Tele-Printer Operators within the department.
+We have detailed the complete subject-wise syllabus, exam pattern, and essential preparation strategies for the upcoming CBT examination scheduled in 2026.

-The selection process includes four stages: Computer-Based Test (CBT), Physical Endurance and Measurement Test (PE&MT), Trade Test, and Document Verification.
-Candidates must clear each stage sequentially to secure the final appointment.
-For the most current information and official notifications, visit https://ssc.gov.in.
+The selection involves a four-stage process: a Computer-Based Test (CBT), Physical Endurance and Measurement Test (PE&MT), Trade Test, and Document Verification.
+You must successfully clear each stage in order to receive a final appointment.
+All formal updates can be accessed at https://ssc.gov.in.

 Overview